jeffmchang/AutoStack/README.md

 ### Inventory

+---

+Our inventory will contain three different types of models to use as databases: Automobile, VehicleModel, and Manufacturer.
+Automobile will serve as the core database for our VO (value object) models in both Sales and Service.
+It will provide VIN, color, year, and model information.
+VehicleModel will include the model name and a picture URL, as well as the manufacturer (which is pulled from the Manufacturer database).
+Manufacturer will have a standalone attribute for just the name, which is a straightforward property to supply our VehicleModel.

+The purpose of this inventory is to gather and organize information into our respective microservices.
+By doing so, we can ensure that all databases are kept up to speed when presenting information on the webpage.
+This centralized inventory acts as a hub for all relevant data, allowing us to easily access and utilize information across our various microservices.
+This not only improves the accuracy and consistency of the information presented on the webpage, but also streamlines our internal processes by reducing the need for redundant data entry and updates.

 ### Service

+---

 The service microservice keeps track of service appointments for automobiles and their owners.
 More specifically, it enables customers to schedule service appointments, view appointment details, and review appointment history once an appointment is marked as "finished".
 The service history page includes a search function, allowing customers to easily find their vehicle by its VIN.
 This microservice polls the VIN data from the Inventory through a value object (named AutomobileVO here) to check if the vehicle qualifies for “VIP treatment”.
 Our dealership offers VIP treatment to customers who have purchased a vehicle from us.